MaxMaeder/Python-Notes/index.md

   - They must subclass `ABC`
 - If a method must be overridden in a subclass, it must be decorated with `@abstractmethod`
   - If a class is instantiated with abstract methods that have not been overridden, an error is raised
-  - An ABC can define attributes that must be implemented by marking it's getter with `@abstractmethod`
+  - An ABC can define attributes that must be implemented by decorating it's getter with `@abstractmethod`

-Example ABC:
+Example: an ABC

 ```python
 from abc import ABC, abstractmethod